 If there’s one thing we love to write about, it’s food.
 And even though the International Festival of the Arts is more about art and less about food, let’s be honest.
 The food is still a pretty big deal for us.
+We love seeing all of the new Festival of the Arts foods each year as they always get better!
 With dishes almost too pretty to eat-emphasis on almost- the food at this festival still knows how to contend with the best of them.
 The Epcot International Festival of the Arts runs January 17- February 24, 2020.
 We’ll be updating this post with new favorites so stay tuned!!!

-The Culinary Arts at the International Festival of the Arts
+International Festival of the Arts Foods We Love

 The festival has come a long way since its inaugural year, and a lot more crowded, but we were happy to see that everything is still as beautiful and bright as we remember.
 Every dish at the International Festival of the Arts is a work of art in itself.
 That being said, the food has to be more than just a pretty plate.
 So we ate our way around the world showcase-you’re welcome-to find not only the prettiest dishes but also the most delicious ones.
 After a couple of days of eating until we needed a nap, here are our top picks from the 2020 International Festival of the Arts at Epcot.